Evan Grant

 Evan’s inspiration springs from a diverse array of sources.
 Growing up, he was captivated by horror films and the eerie tales of HP Lovecraft.
 These influences, combined with his love for comic books and epic fantasy novels, have profoundly shaped his storytelling style.

-He currently resides in rural Missouri, where he shares a cozy home with his beautiful wife and an eclectic family of rescued animals.
+He currently resides in rural Missouri, where he shares a cozy home with an eclectic family of rescued animals.
 When he’s not writing, he’s usually lost in a good book or exploring the great outdoors with his four-legged companions.

 Books